Constellation-class frigate: Design

-The class will use a Combined Diesel Electric and Gas Hull, Mechanical and Electrical (HM&E) propulsion system, which has never been used in any other U.S. Navy ship.
-The new propulsion system will be required to be tested on land in order to reduce the risk of engine failure, which has plagued the previous littoral combat ship (LCS) program.
+The class was to have used a Combined Diesel Electric and Gas Hull, Mechanical and Electrical (HM&E) propulsion system, which had never been used in any other U.S. Navy ship.
+The new propulsion system was planned to be tested on land in order to reduce the risk of engine failure, which has plagued the previous littoral combat ship (LCS) program.

-The ongoing difficulties with the LCS were a major factor in the US Navy's decision to kickstart the Constellation program.
+The ongoing difficulties with the LCS were a major factor in the US Navy's original decision to kickstart the Constellation program.
 According to the Congressional Research Service, ongoing concerns include LCS survivability in a conflict, their limited armament, and their ability to complete the missions they were designed for.
-Other problems include their high cost (double original projection), and maintenance costs.
+Other problems included their high cost (double original projection) and high maintenance costs.

 Contenders

 Six shipbuilders submitted proposals for conceptual designs to the U.S. Navy FFG(X) Frigate program.
 In February 2018, the U.S. Navy announced that from these proposals they had selected five shipbuilders with each awarded a $15-million contract to produce conceptual designs for the FFG(X).
-These shipbuilders were Austal USA, Fincantieri Marine Group, General Dynamics, Huntington Ingalls Industries, and Lockheed Martin.
+These shipbuilders were Austal USA, Fincantieri, General Dynamics, Huntington Ingalls Industries, and Lockheed Martin.

 Atlas North America submitted the MEKO A-200, but was not selected for a conceptual design contract.
-Ship designs from these five shipbuilders were evaluated by the U.S. Navy to inform the final specifications that would be used for the FFG(X) request for proposal in 2019, and the intended contract award in 2020.
+Ship designs from the other five shipbuilders were evaluated by the U.S. Navy to inform the final specifications to be used for the FFG(X) request for proposal in 2019, and the intended contract award in 2020.

-In May 2019, Lockheed Martin withdrew from the competition.
+In May 2019, Lockheed Martin withdrew from the competition, leaving four competitors for the Navy ship contract.